pxp888/keeb/README.md

 - **Custom Scroll Trigger**: Assign any mouse button to activate scroll mode.
 - **Interactive Configuration TUI**: Includes a Textual-based UI to easily pick your mouse device and record your chosen trigger button.
 - **High-Resolution Scrolling**: Supports high-res scroll events for butter-smooth scrolling, with a legacy fallback mechanism.
-- **Multi-Device Support**: Capable of supporting generic input mice as well as custom logic (such as for RAPOO mice).
 - **Background Daemon Mode**: Easily detach and run in the background.
 - **System-Wide Support**: Works regardless of your display server (Wayland, X11, or console) since it operates directly via kernel evdev nodes.